Mayor extends Seattle’s eviction moratorium through December

 The order is also emblematic of how local governments are struggling to address the economic fallout of the coronavirus crisis in the absence of additional federal relief that tenants’ rights group and landlord organizations agree is needed.

 Seattle first enacted an eviction moratorium in mid-March.
-At first, it was a band-aid solution, only slated to last until May 15 — but as the pain of the pandemic deepened, and any specific federal assistance in paying rent proved unforthcoming, it was extended until June 4, then Aug.
+At first, it was a Band-Aid solution, only slated to last until May 15 — but as the pain of the pandemic deepened, and any specific federal assistance in paying rent proved unforthcoming, it was extended until June 4, then Aug.
 1.

 Every extension of the eviction moratorium without corresponding help for renters “kicks the can further down the road,” said Kyle Woodring, a lobbyist for the landlord group Rental Housing Association of Washington, in a recent interview.
 Tenants are still on the hook for unpaid rent at the end of the moratorium, he said, and “every month, the bills pile on.”